vincent40416/vincent40416.github.io/_pages/about.md

 Welcome
 ======
-I am a first-year Ph.D. student at [the Hong Kong University of Science and Technology](https://hkust.edu.hk/) (HKUST) supervised by Prof. [Hao Liu](https://raymondhliu.github.io/).
-I received B.S. with a double major in computer science and applied mathematics (First-Class Honor) from HKUST.
+* I am a first-year Ph.D. student at [the Hong Kong University of Science and Technology](https://hkust.edu.hk/) (HKUST) supervised by Prof. [Hao Liu](https://raymondhliu.github.io/).
+* I received B.S. with a double major in computer science and applied mathematics (First-Class Honor) from [HKUST](https://hkust.edu.hk/).
-And I interned in [Boss Zhipin](https://ir.zhipin.com/) Career Science Lab (Beijing) as research intern aiming at exploring the capability of Large Language Model in recommender system in 2023.
+* I interned in [Boss Zhipin](https://ir.zhipin.com/) Career Science Lab (Beijing) as research intern aiming at exploring the capability of Large Language Model in recommender system in 2023.

-For my personal hobbies, please check [Misc.](/miscellaneous).
+* I worked in [Academia Sinica] as research assistant supervised by Prof. [Mi-Yen Yeh](https://homepage.iis.sinica.edu.tw/pages/miyen/index_en.html) in 2021.

 Research Interests
 ======
 I am interested in the Data Mining and Natural Language Processing with the work spanning